midas-network/flu-scenario-modeling-hub/README.md

 #### Age groups

 - Age-stratification is required.
-- Required age-strata:
+- Age-strata:
-    - overall population `0-130`
+    - Required overall population `0-130`
     - `0-4`, `5-17`, `18-49`, `50-64`, and 65+ (`65-130`).
 Most of the burden
       on hospitalization and deaths come from the 0-4 and 65+ age groups.